Have you ever given a killer keynote… and then waited six months to hear what the organizer thought?

 The testimonial-gathering power is also pretty impressive…

-Then, there’s the public profiles that come with the Elite plan.
+Then, there’s the public profiles that come with all of the plans.
 They create a bit of a “credibility arms race” among speakers.

 It’s the modern-day equivalent of gladiators battling for the attention of an event planner… except with Talkadot testimonials instead of swords.